gitlabhq/gitlabhq/doc/install/installation.md

 GitLab can build your projects.
 To enable that feature you need GitLab Runners to do that for you.
 Checkout the [GitLab Runner section](https://about.gitlab.com/gitlab-ci/#gitlab-runner) to install it

+### Adding your Trusted Proxies

+If you are using a reverse proxy on an separate machine, you may want to add the proxy to the trusted proxies list.
+Otherwise users will appear signed in from the proxy's IP address.

+You can add trusted proxies in `config/gitlab.yml` by customizing the `trusted_proxies` option in section 1.
+Please restart GitLab after editing this file.

 ### Custom Redis Connection

 If you'd like Resque to connect to a Redis server on a non-standard port or on a different host, you can configure its connection string via the `config/resque.yml` file.